Reviews Archive

 Music

-C64 (UK) - Firstly, admirably all the music from the arcade is present (a different one for every stage).
-The music itself is a little bit inconsistent though, its starts off poor with the opening menu music (an un-melodic mess) and the first stage music (ill fitting and grating on the ears), but improves more and more as the game goes on.
+The music itself is a bit inconsistent though, it starts off poor with the opening menu music (a cacaphony) and the first stage music (grating on the ears), but improves more and more as the game goes on.
 One of the big highlights is level four's music which includes some pretty impressive use of the C64's sound chip.

 Winner Is: Draw between C64 (UK) and Spectrum